Get Help Today(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Get 24/7 help.
 Call now for:

 Find the life you deserve to liveGet Help

 Featured Treatment Center

 Suicidal thoughts affect one’s emotional and psychological well-being in a myriad of ways.
 Individuals with mental health disorders frequently attempt to self-medicate with drugs and alcohol, as drugs can appear to provide temporary relief to combat emotional and mental pain.
-For example, anxiety sufferers may turn to alcohol to find relaxation in the midst of their stress or to feel more daring and exciting in social situations, and individuals with Obsessive Compulsive Disorder may turn to alcohol to ease inner stress.
-When this self-medication turns into addiction, the addiction and mental health disorder are known as co-occurring disorders.
+For example, anxiety sufferers may turn to alcohol to find relaxation in the midst of their stress or to feel more daring and excited in social situations, and individuals with Obsessive Compulsive Disorder (OCD) may drink to ease inner stress.
+Self-medication often turns into addiction; when an individual suffers from a substance use disorder (SUD) or addiction as well as a mental health illness, they are diagnosed with a co-occurring disorder.
 Common co-occurring disorders include:

 - Bipolar disorder

 - Eating disorders

 - Trauma from relationships